Planter Pro's FATPLANTS Indoor Herb Garden Cedar Planter Box

 Once our seedlings began to pop up, we rotated the planter box every few days as FATPLANTS recommends positioning them so they don’t lean toward the sun.
 Because each individual box is separate from the overall planter box, you can also rotate each individually if needed.

 Included Tools and Accessories: More seeds and soil than planters

 What set this herb garden kit apart for us were the individual pots.
 Made out of Red Cedar, the square planters looked nice on the windowsill and were big enough to accommodate our seedlings once they’d fully matured.
-Plus, they’re resistant to mold and insects.
 An included chalk pencil also allows you to label each plant.

 Within just a few days of consistent sun and adequate water, the FATPLANTS herb garden kit was showing signs of life with its first green sprouts.